Finland Metro Station Cleaner Jobs for Foreigners | Salary €2,400 Monthly

 Visa Sponsorship Process

-To hire a non‑EU cleaner, the employer must be a recognised sponsor and apply for a Finnish residence permit for employed person via the Finnish Immigration Service (Migri).
+To hire a non-EU cleaner, the employer must be a recognized sponsor and apply for a Finnish residence permit for the employed person via the Finnish Immigration Service (Migri).

 Steps typically include: